We can be Healthy without Animal Products

 For Further Information on Vegan Health:

-See the Physicians Committee for Responsible Medicine’s Vegetarian Starter Kit.
-Although they use the word ‘vegetarian’ in the title, this information tells you how to eat a totally plant-based (vegan) diet, free of all animal products.
+- See the Physicians Committee for Responsible Medicine’s Vegan Starter Kit, this information tells you how to eat a totally plant-based (vegan) diet, free of all animal products.

 This summary of The China Study was taken from pages 276-277 of the book A Sociology of Food & Nutrition: The Social Appetite, from chapter 12 ‘Humans, Food, and Other Animals: The Vegetarian Option’ by Deidre Wicks (pages 263-287).